Welcome to the Fleishman Career Center Financial Literacy community page!

 2. Base Salary or Pay Rate

-• Understand the compensation structure of the job offer, whether you are compensated hourly or via salary.
+• Understand the compensation structure of the job offer, whether you are compensated hourly or via annual salary.

 • Compare the salary or hourly pay rate to current market rates, utilizing various online databases to cross-reference findings (ONet, Robert Half, Salary.com).